Glass Onion: A Knives Out Mystery: Plot

 Leonardo da Vinci's early 16th century painting, Mona Lisa, is featured as a major plot point in the film.

 During the COVID-19 pandemic in May 2020, Miles Bron, the co-founder of technology company Alpha, hosts a murder mystery game at the Glass Onion, his mansion on a private island in Greece.
 He sends invitations via intricate puzzle boxes to his friend group, the "Disruptors": Alpha head scientist Lionel Toussaint, Connecticut governor Claire Debella, controversial model-turned-fashion designer Birdie Jay, men's rights streamer Duke Cody, and ousted Alpha co-founder Cassandra "Andi" Brand, who is estranged from the rest.

 The Disruptors travel to Miles's island, along with Birdie's assistant Peg and Duke's girlfriend Whiskey.
-Famous detective Benoit Blanc joins them, claiming Miles invited him; however, upon arrival Miles privately tells Blanc that another guest probably invited him as a joke and lets him stay.
+Famous detective Benoit Blanc joins them, claiming Miles invited him; however, upon arrival Miles privately tells Blanc that another guest probably invited him as a joke, and lets him stay.
 Before dinner, Miles shows off his glass sculpture collection and the Mona Lisa, which he has on loan from the Louvre.
 Miles also reveals that the mansion is powered by "Klear", a hydrogen-based alternative fuel that Alpha will soon sell despite Lionel and Claire's knowledge that it is dangerously volatile.

 Blanc solves Miles's murder mystery game immediately and privately warns Miles that the Disruptors all have motives to kill him.
 After an argument with the rest of the group, Andi storms off.
 Duke suddenly dies after drinking from Miles's glass and the panicked group suspects that Andi attempted to poison Miles.
 Lionel calls the police but they are unable to arrive until morning.
 After the group discovers Duke's pistol is missing, a power outage occurs, prompting the group to scatter.
-Blanc finds Andi, whom he calls Helen, but an unseen assailant shoots her.
+Blanc finds Andi, whom he addresses as Helen, but an unseen assailant shoots her.
 Blanc gathers the group away from the body and announces that he has solved Andi's murder.